 Mentorship for Undergraduate Research Participants in the Physical and Mathematical Sciences (MURPPS) is a UC Davis undergraduate mentoring program funded by the Office of the Dean, College of Letters & Science and is administered through the Undergraduate Research Center.
 The program is designed to increase the number of underserved students who pursue graduate studies in the physical and mathematical sciences by offering students the chance to work with professors on research projects relevant to their major.
 The goal of MURPPS is to help create a diverse post-graduate population in the Physical and Mathematical Sciences.

 MURPPS at UC Davis aims to recruit and retain students in Physical and Mathematical Sciences, facilitate their academic success, and encourage their transition to graduate study.
 Faculty-mentored research experiences play a large role in the program and MURPPS Scholars actively participate in research for 40 hours/week during the summer and 10 hours/week throughout the academic year.
+Due to Covid-19, however, participation will take place online and the hours will vary significantly.

 Participants strike a pose for a selfie in elevator after class